Lynne Connolly is a Restricted Group with 393 members.

 My newsletter and yahoo group.

 Members get a monthly newsletter, where the news ALWAYS breaks first, and new excerpts are aired.
 There is also a free book, available in the Files.

 or send an email here:

 UK Historical romance blog:

 I currently write for Samhain Publishing, Ellora's Cave , Loose-Id , Total E-Bound and Carina Press.
 So you can find me on their loops and on their websites.

-I write columns for Sybil at The Good, The Bad and The Unread:
+I write columns and reviews for Sybil at The Good, The Bad and The Unread: